FAQs for "Adding a Planning Report"

 3. What information is required to create a Planning Report?

-• Due Date: The deadline for completing the plan.
+• Due Date: Deadline for completion.

-• Description: A detailed description of the plan.
+• Description: Detailed overview of the plan.

 4. How do I enter the title of the Planning Report?